jasonllai/Coinbase-Support-Agent/docs/architecture.md

 | Edge cases / routing | 2 |
 | Infrastructure smoke | 1 |

+Latest results: **50/50 (100%)** — intent accuracy 100%, guardrail refusal rate 100%, action success rate 100%, KB citation rate 92.3%.

 Test check types supported: `intent`, `intent_any`, `status`, `status_any`, `status_not`, `substring`, `substring_ci`, `last_substring`, `last_substring_ci`, `last_status`, `citations_nonempty`, `faiss_ready`.

+### RAG quality evaluation (`app/eval/rag_eval.py`)

+An LLM-judge evaluation script that scores KB Q&A responses on two dimensions:

+**Faithfulness** — are all claims in the answer directly supported by the retrieved context, with nothing fabricated?

+**Answer relevancy** — does the answer address what was actually asked?

+The judge runs on the same Qwen endpoint at temperature 0.0.
+Key design choices:

+- **Full retrieval context passed to the judge.** Citation excerpts stored for UI display are truncated to 400 chars.
+The judge re-runs the retriever to get the complete chunk text — the same evidence the agent answered from — preventing false "hallucination" calls against truncated excerpts.
+- **Honest deferrals are not failures.** If the agent correctly says "I don't have that in the Help Center" because the corpus lacks the answer, faithfulness scores 1.0 (no false claims made).
+A topic-named deferral ("I don't have specific details about staking on Coinbase") scores 0.7 on relevancy; a generic deferral scores 0.5.
+- **Routing mismatches excluded from faithfulness.** If the agent routed to an action intent and produced 0 citations, there is no KB context to be faithful to — these are tracked separately and excluded from the faithfulness aggregate.

+Latest results: **faithfulness 0.97 avg (100% ≥ 0.7)**, **answer relevancy 0.83 avg (91.7% ≥ 0.7)**.